 Mental Health Experts

 The retention of a mental health expert should happen without delay.
 The assessment can take several weeks or months.
 Further, the assessment may reveal the need to obtain a more specialized expert.
 This further adds to the length of the process.
 Thus, by promptly retaining the expert, habeas counsel ensures that the assessment will be complete.
-This happens well before trial and that the case will not get jeopardized.
+This happens well before trial and that the case will not be jeopardized.

 If the petitioner does not have the funds to hire a mental health expert, request should go to the Office of Chief Public Defender (OCPD), 30 Trinity Street, 4th FL, Hartford, CT 06106; telephone 860-509-6400, for permission to obtain an expert at OCPD’s expense.
 This happens even in a case where habeas counsel is privately retained.